A theory for generalized morphisms and beyond: Constructions of the generalized morphisms and isomorphisms

 Recall that in the classical Galois theory, each element of the Galois group of a polynomial permutes its roots.
-By Proposition \ref{5.1.2}, we can tell that the following two propositions are generalizations of this well-known fact.
+From Proposition \ref{5.1.2}, we can tell that the following two results generalize this well-known fact.